 Primary Care Partnerships

 Primary Care Partnerships are made up of a diverse range of organisations and Boort District Health is an active member.
-The role of the partnership is to build sustainability across the region to ensure communities have access to ” joined up” care.
+The role of the partnership is to build sustainability across the region to ensure communities have access to collaborative care.

-The health service is involved in working groups that focus on diabetes, women’s health, physical activity and projects involving aged care.
+The health service is involved in working groups that focus on smoking and vaping prevention, women’s health, physical activity and projects involving community safety.

-The Health Agencies have formed a partnership to provide integrated service planning.
-The aim is to collaborate to identify common health needs and prioritise local activities and programs to address areas of demand or gaps in services.
+The Health Agencies across these localities have formed a partnership to provide integrated health service planning.
+The aim is to collaborate to identify common health needs of our communities and prioritise local activities and programs to address areas of demand or gaps in services.